kwtrp-peo/.github/README.md

 # .github

-Files for the path-omics GitHub organisation
+Files for the patho-epiomics GitHub organisation